TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-messagingqueue-dbmail.md

 For issues sending email alerts from SQL Agent:

-- Check that you have an email profile called **[AzureManagedInstance_dbmail_profile](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information#sql-server-agent)**.
+- Make sure that you have an email profile called **[AzureManagedInstance_dbmail_profile](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information#sql-server-agent)**.
 The profile must have this specific name to bind the SQL Agent with Database Mail.
 If this profile is missing, you can see errors like "profile name is not valid [SQLSTATE 42000] Error 14607".

 - Send a test email using the [sp_send_dbmail](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-send-dbmail-transact-sql) procedure on **AzureManagedInstance_dbmail_profile** profile with T-SQL script
 - Repeat the steps from the previous section to troubleshoot the potential database email issues